 E-commerce Industry and Big Data Variety

 E-commerce businesses deal with a wide variety of data.
 Structured data includes transaction details, customer demographics, and product information.
-Semi-structured data may come from email marketing responses or XML files.
-Unstructured data could include customer reviews, social media posts, or images.
+Semi-structured data may come from email marketing responses or XML files, but unstructured data could include customer reviews, social media posts, or images.

 Conclusion